Mario Santana

+professional player, in the role of winger.

 Club career

 Early career

-He started his career for Argentinian team San Lorenzo.
+Santana started his career in his native country with San Lorenzo.
 After his contract with San Lorenzo expired, he decided to try his luck in European football, moving to Italy in January 2002 for Serie A team Venezia, then relegated at the end of the season.
 He then followed his chairman Maurizio Zamparini to Serie B team Palermo, where he showed high qualities in his role.

 In 2003, he was then loaned to Serie A side A.C.
 ChievoVerona (along with Stefano Morrone with Eugenio Corini moved to opposite direction), becoming one of the most interesting wingers in the Italian top division, and being first capped for the Argentina national football team in a friendly match against Japan on 18 August 2004.
-He then came back to Palermo, that was just promoted in Serie A at the time, for the following season.
+He then returned to Palermo, which was just promoted to Serie A at the time, for the following season.

 Fiorentina

 In May 2006, he was signed by la viola for €6.5 million (€5 million plus 50% of Parravicini) to prepare for 2006–07 UEFA Champions League 3rd qualifying round.
 But due to 2006 Serie A scandal, Fiorentina finished 9th and did not qualify for any European competitions.

-In 2009–10 season, La Viola signed Marco Marchionni, made Santana at first became a backup player, likes the first group stage of 2009–10 UEFA Champions League match against Lyon, substituted Marchionni in the 72 minutes.
+In the 2009–10 season, La Viola signed Marco Marchionni, making Santana first became a backup player, likes the first group stage of 2009–10 UEFA Champions League match against Lyon, substituted Marchionni in the 72 minutes.
 He started the third group stage match, as Marchionni was rested.
-In the 4th match he lost his starting place again, to Marchionni.
-He substituted Juan Vargas in the 77th minutes in that match.
-In the last 2 match of the group stage, Santana played a new role, as attacking midfielder, as Adrian Mutu was rested.
+In the 4th match, he lost his starting place again to Marchionni.
+He substituted Juan Vargas in the 77th minute of that match.
+In the last two matches of the group stage, Santana played a new role as an attacking midfielder as Adrian Mutu was rested.

-In the league Santana was moved to left midfield position (rotated with Vargas), attacking midfielder, second striker (when Mutu was unavailable and later the coach preferred Jovetić) or right midfielder when Marchionni was rested.
+In the league, Santana was moved to left midfield position (rotated with Vargas), attacking midfielder, second striker (when Mutu was unavailable and later the coach preferred Jovetić) or right midfielder when Marchionni was rested.

 Santana initially had a better chance to play after Martin Jørgensen left in January 2010.

 On 14 February 2010, Santana was injured on the league match against Sampdoria, missed the Champions League match against Bayern Munich.

 In April 2010, Santana was injured and expected to be out for 5 months after clash with opponent goalkeeper in a club friendly against San Miniato Basso.

 Napoli and loans to Cesena and Torino

-On 12 July 2011, Santana finally agreed to sign with Napoli over Cesena, leaving Fiorentina after 5 years.
+On 12 July 2011, Santana finally agreed to sign with Napoli over Cesena, leaving Fiorentina after five years.
 He moved on loan to A.C.
 Cesena on 31 January 2012.

 On 12 July 2012, Santana was loaned out to newly promoted Torino F.C. for the 2012–2013 Serie A campaign.